-Past service costs of £333k are recognised under Corporate and Centralised Services in the Comprehensive Income and Expenditure Statement. £221k of this relates to the 2006 NFPS, and is for the purchasing of back service credits by members of the modified version of the Scheme.
-The remaining £112k relates to two members of the LGPS who became entitled to unreduced early retirement benefits.
+Past service costs of £223k relating to the 2006 NFPS are recognised under Corporate and Centralised Services in the Comprehensive Income and Expenditure Statement.
+This past service costs relates to the purchasing of back service credits by members of the modified version of the Scheme.